MicrosoftDocs/azure-devops-docs/docs/extend/get-started/node.md

 ## Your first extension
 This page guides you through creating your first extension for VSTS.
-It will introduce the basic extensibility concepts and give you the knowledge needed to get started on your own unqiue extension.
+It will introduce the basic extensibility concepts and give you the knowledge needed to get started on your own unique extension.

 In this tutorial we'll create a custom hub that displays the results of a query.
 A <b>hub</b> is, simply put, a type of contribution that displays a web page.
 You can have multiple hubs in VSTS and they live in <b>hub groups</b>.